At Whitby Vision Care, we are committed to helping you find relief from your dry eye symptoms.

 DRY EYE THERAPY

 Dry eye is an inflammatory condition.
 Dry eye syndrome is a chronic condition that some treatments may be unable to cure.
 Often the goal of treatment is to manage the symptoms itself.
 There are various dry eye services, therapies and products we can use to help find you relief.
-Whitby and Brooklin Vision Care are committed to helping you find relief from dry eye symtpoms.
+Whitby Vision Care is committed to helping you find relief from dry eye symtpoms.

 Artificial tears are lubricating drops that can alleviate the scratchy foreign body feeling throughout the day.
 Certain medical-grade (prescribed) drops can also help increase your own natural tear production.